THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 My husband and I are really happy.
 I feel very close and connected to him.
 But I’m going to be honest and let you know that it wasn’t always the case.

-But one day we talked, and realized that a lot of our issues came from the way we communicated to each other.
+But one day we talked and realized that a lot of our issues came from the way we communicated with each other.

 We worked on that and are now much happier.
 We joke around all the time, which rarely happened a year ago.